ktresel2/pokemon-front-end/README.md

 ## About the app

+### Setup and installation

+1. Fork and clone this repository.
+2. Install dependencies with `npm install`.
+3. Checkout to a new branch to start working.
+4. Create a pull request to submit your work.

 ### Description

 This is the front-end client of an application that indexes pokemon cards and allows registered users to collect squads of pokemon.